uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 const name: string = 'Read the Next.js book';
 ```

-Note that this usually is not needed, since TypeScript can automatically perform _type inference_ and infer the type of a variable or a constant.
+Note that explicit type annotations are usually is not needed, since TypeScript can perform **type inference** tp _automatically_ infer the type of a variable or a constant.

-For example, here `name` will automatically be inferred to have the type `string`:
+In this example, the variable `name` will _automatically_ be inferred to have the type `string`:

 ```ts
 let name = 'Read the Next.js book';